Shashhank12/Energy-Usage-Monitor/README.md

 [Energy Usage Monitor GitHub](https://github.com/Shashhank12/Energy-Usage-Monitor)

 ## Overview
-Our product is an Android application called “Energy Use Monitor.”
+Our product is an Android application called “Energy Usage Monitor.”
 Its goal is to support users in lowering their personal energy use through a range of useful features and incentives.

 ## List of Features
 * Registration Page (Email verification and 2FA enrollment, PP+TOU links)